jacobyhsi/TabRep/README.md

 ## Installation

 Our implementation is built upon [TabSYN's](https://github.com/amazon-science/tabsyn) repository.
-The following indicates the installation instructions.
+The following delineates the installation instructions.

 Clone this repository and navigate to it in your terminal.